linode/docs/docs/applications/configuration-management/test-salt-locally-with-kitchen-salt/index.md

 Though it is beyond the scope of this article, Kitchen allows for more robust testing than just checking a Salt configuration.
 You can write tests in bash using Bats, in Ruby using Minitest, Rspec, Serverspec and Inspec, or if you're more familiar with Python you can use pytest.

-As an example, you would add the following code to your `kitchen.yaml` to verify your tests using the Inspec gem:
+As an example, you can add the following code to your `kitchen.yaml` to verify your tests using the Inspec gem:

 {{< file "kitchen.yml" yaml >}}
 ...